-The General Assembly determines membership fees annually for each member for the following fiscal year based on the number of offices and sections the member represents on January 1 of the fiscal year.
+The General Assembly determines membership fees annually for each member for the following fiscal year.
+The membership fee consists of a basic fee and a service fee determined by the wage bill.
 Details are set according to a rule covering contributions and voting rights.
 Members are not personally liable for the obligations of the association.